-If Aesop were writing today, he'd have a hard time coming up with a better fable about the perils of celebrity than the tale of Kris Humphries.
+If Aesop was writing today, he'd have a hard time coming up with a better fable about the perils of celebrity than the tale of Kris Humphries.

 Kris Humphries, you may remember, was a basketball star who shot to worldwide fame a few years back for having some peripheral involvement in Kim Kardashian's 72-day marriage (he was the husband).
 Handily for Kris, the whole relationship was pretty much done and dusted in the NBA's off-season, but when he returned to work after his marital breakdown, he noticed something had changed.

-The second that Kris stepped onto the court at Madison Square Garden, to play against the New York Knicks, the crowd immediately started to boo him.
-He tried to play on, but the booing wouldn't stop.
+The second that Kris stepped onto the court at Madison Square Garden, to play against the New York Knicks, the crowd immediately started to boo him – really rather violently.
+He tried to play on, but the booing just didn't stop.
 It kept going and going and going until the coach decided to bench him.
 At which point the crowd suddenly turned.
 They began to chant: "WE WANT KRIS!
 WE WANT KRIS!"

 Why?
-So that he would come back on the court and they could boo him again.
+So that he would come back on again and they could boo him some more.

 This is the modern state of stardom.
-In 15 years of publishing Popbitch, we've heard all sorts of stories about the behind-the-scenes lives of the rich and famous.
+In fifteen years of publishing Popbitch, we've heard all sorts of stories about the behind-the-scenes life of the rich and famous.
 Here are a few of the eternal truths of celebrity.

-Obviously your PA will say things about you in the literal sense—that's primarily what they're paid to do—but your PA will also say things about you in a symbolic sense.
+Obviously your PA will say things about you in the literal sense – that's primarily what they're paid to do – but your PA will also say things about you in a symbolic sense, too.

-It's a well-established rule of thumb that if a celebrity's PA is a total nightmare, then the celebrity they represent is actually likely to be quite nice—the PA having been employed as the ball-breaker of the pairing.
-Conversely, if a celebrity's PA is incredibly charming, effusive and polite, the chances are it's because they're making up for the fact that their boss is a complete fucking asshole.
+It's a well-established rule of thumb that if a celebrity's PA is a total nightmare, then the celebrity they represent is actually likely to be quite nice – the PA having been employed as the ball-breaker of the pairing.
+Conversely, if a celebrity's PA is incredibly charming, effusive and polite, the chances are it's because they're making up for the fact that their boss is a complete fucking pecker.

 …And Your PA Sells Things About You